You Bought a Policy-- Now What?

 You bought the policy.
 Now it’s time to buy into the policy, but how do you do this?
 There are several crucial steps in integrating a new trade credit insurance policy to ensure it accomplishes the intended goals for your company.
 Lets start with the most important one.

 Read it!
-Before you do anything else, read the policy in order to deeply understand it.
+Before you do anything else, read the policy in order to thoroughly understand it.
 It is common to read a trade credit insurance policy one time through and misunderstand certain terms.
-In this case, it is helpful to read it again with your broker or account manager so you are able to ask questions and gain a deep understanding of the policy and all of its intricacies.
+In this case, it is helpful to read it again with your broker or account manager so you are able to ask questions and gain an accurate understanding of the policy and all of its intricacies.
 Let your broker or account manager guide you through the policy to ensure you have a firm grasp on all of the details.

-Next, troubleshoot, how to successfully integrate this new trade credit insurance policy into your existing credit practices.
-Different policy types require different integrations, so it is important to structure your internal practices around the type of policy.
-Excess of loss policies should be built around your existing internal credit practices while ground-up policies require you to integrate your credit practices into their platform.
+Next, troubleshoot how to successfully combine this new trade credit insurance policy into your existing credit practices.
+Different policy types require different process flows, so it is important to structure your internal practices around the type of policy.
+Excess of loss policies should be built around your existing internal credit practices while ground-up policies and their online platforms will likely require you to incorporate new habits into your process's.

-It is important to include all stakeholders in the integration of a new trade credit insurance policy.
-It is helpful to go through the policy and determine which business units within your company will interact with different aspects of the policy.
-Anyone within the company interacting with the policy needs to understand how it functions, how it impacts their role, and how it is used to accomplish goals.
+It is important to educate all stakeholders in the integration of a new trade credit insurance policy.
+It is helpful to go through the policy and determine which business units within your company will interact with different aspects of the administration of the policy.
+Anyone within the company interacting with the covered buyers needs to understand how it functions, how it impacts their role, and how it is used to accomplish the company's objectives.
 In addition, it is absolutely imperative that anyone interacting with the policy ensures they are in compliance.

-While integrating the policy, be sure to consider certain administrative aspects of it, such as implementing quarterly reporting reminders and ensuring that the sales team does not compromise the ability to maintain coverage, into your company’s credit, sales, and finance culture.
+While integrating the policy be sure to consider certain administrative aspects of it such as implementing quarterly reporting reminders and ensuring that the sales team does not compromise the ability to maintain coverage.
+The credit, sales, and finance teams will ideally collaborate to support this new aspect of credit culture.

-When integrating your policy, you will want to think back to why you bought the policy in the first place.
-The main purpose of the policy, whether it is to grow revenue, improve financing, or mitigate risk, will dictate how to integrate the policy into your business practices.
+When incorporating your policy, you will want to think back to why you bought the policy in the first place.
+The main purpose of the policy, whether it is to grow revenue, improve financing, or mitigate risk, will dictate how to integrate the policy requirements into your business practices.

 As mentioned in the first blog in our series, trade credit insurance is the only insurance that pays for itself.
-This unique offering allows you to be more aggressive with business expansion without additional risk.
+This unique product allows you to be more aggressive with business expansion without additional risk.
 In order to grow revenue, you need to expand sales where you see potential growth.
-Actively engaging with buyers, increasing their credit limits, and offering better financing including longer terms and higher limits will set the foundation to grow topline revenue.
+Actively engaging with buyers to discuss how to increase their credit limits, offering longer payment terms, helping them to securing better financing are all steps to achieve goals to grow topline revenue.

 If your goal is to improve and expand financing with trade credit insurance, there are a few steps you want to take in order to properly implement the policy.
 Complete an audit of your current credit facility to assess your borrowing base and where availability is coming from.
 This will give you a baseline to talk with your lender to increase availability, talk with your banker to increase advance rates, and ultimately, increase access to working capital financing.